townivan/renewal2017/README.md

 # Basic gulp-sass-browsersync

+Just basic gulp stuff:
+-sass
+-browsersync

-This is a basic template for building a site with gulp for sass and browsersync
+The gulp task for watching sass and activating browsersync is 'gulp watch'